 By Joshua Tallis

 Military Operations Other Than War.
 Maritime Irregular Activities.
 Maritime Security Operations.
 The terminology with which we refer to humanitarian assistance and disaster relief (HA/DR), among other non-traditional functions, draws a clear distinction: there is war, and then there is everything else.
-Under such categorization, HA/DR is often simply something to do until more important responsibilities come along.
+Under such categorization, HA/DR is often something to do until more important responsibilities come along.
 That is not to say that the men and women of the United States Navy are not committed to making the world a better place.
 It is to say, however, that too often HA/DR runs the risk of being divorced from a wider strategic narrative.

 Under this guise, humanitarian assistance and disaster relief are not ancillary to the broader strategic landscape, but pivotal in its construction.
-Already we can see elements of this mindset, not only in Chinese development projects the world over, but in the use of the PLAN for displays of soft power.
+Already we can see elements of this mindset, not only in Chinese development projects throughout the world, but in the use of the PLAN for displays of soft power.
 The Chinese hospital ship Peace Ark, for example, after previous stops in Asia and Africa, deployed for the first time to the Caribbean Sea in the fall of 2011.[i]
 And while the U.S., according to a posture statement from SOUTHCOM in 2014, deploys about 700 medical professionals to the Basin annually, such contributions (in an already low-priority combatant command) may shrink even further.
 Cuba, by way of contrast, has used similar missions to sustain regional favor and influence in the face of longstanding ostracism from the U.S., sending 30,000 medical professionals into the Basin, many to Venezuela.[ii]
 And while more doctors for a poor region is always a good thing, goodwill may be, in important measure, a zero-sum contest when we take the geopolitical long view.

 HA/DR helps shape local political contexts, and it is within such contexts that future American diplomats and soldiers (and those of other nations) will operate.
 Though HA/DR is a moral imperative in its own right, without the expectation of a quid pro quo, it stands to reason that in an anarchic political landscape, nations will gravitate towards a country they have seen to have their best interests at heart.